Generic Name: temsirolimus

 The median duration of treatment in the Torisel arm was 17 weeks (range 1–126 weeks).
 The median duration of treatment on the IFN arm was 8 weeks (range 1–124 weeks).

 There was a statistically significant improvement in OS (time from randomization to death) in the Torisel 25 mg arm compared to IFN-α.
-The combination of Torisel 15 mg and IFN-α did not result in a significant increase in overall survival when compared with IFN-α alone.
+The combination of Torisel 15 mg and IFN-α did not result in a significant increase in OS when compared with IFN-α alone.
 Figure 1 is a Kaplan-Meier plot of OS in this study.
 The evaluations of PFS (time from randomization to disease progression or death) and ORR, were based on blinded independent radiologic assessment of tumor response.
 Efficacy results are summarized in Table 4.

 n = 209